Hey There, It's Yogi Bear!: Plot

 Yogi has recently missed Boo-Boo and, above all, Cindy.
-Ranger Smith tricks "The Brown Phantom" in going to the St. Louis Zoo as part of his plan to save Jellystone.
-Soon, Yogi and Boo-Boo escape from Jellystone to find Cindy.
-Meanwhile, Ranger Smith decides to let them find their way home to avoid trouble with the Park Commissioner, who thinks Yogi, Boo-Boo, and Cindy are "The Brown Phantom" and his two henchmen, and they send the police to hunt down "The Brown Phantom", which is the second part of his plan.
+On his way back to talk to Ranger Smith, Yogi finds that Cindy had gone missing on the way to the St. Louis zoo.
+Ranger Smith, wanting to send Yogi back to the San Diego zoo, is locked in a closet while Yogi and Boo-Boo escape from Jellystone to find Cindy.
 After an extensive travel, Yogi and Boo-Boo locate Cindy, who is being kept a prisoner, forced to perform her high-wire act for the Chizzling Brother's circus.
 As Yogi confronts the manager, Grifter Chizzing, he is tricked into joining Cindy in her cage, where Grifter tells him he's now in "show biz."
 Boo-Boo releases Yogi and Cindy and they make their exit.

-As they make their way home, they crash a barnyard party, somehow escaping afloat a river with the barn's door.
+Meanwhile, Ranger Smith decides to let them find their way home to avoid trouble with the Park Commissioner.
+As Yogi, Cindy, and Boo-Boo make their way home, they crash a barnyard party, somehow escaping afloat a river with the barn's door.
 Then, while Cindy & Yogi dream about a honeymoon in Venice, they find themselves suddenly being chased and hunted by the police, as they somehow became fugitives, but make their escape.

 They hitch a ride in a moving van, but find themselves in the middle of a busy city (later revealed to be New York City) and make a run from the police to the top of a hotel and across to a high rise under construction.
-The next morning, Ranger Smith sees the three bears on television and decides to arrest "The Brown Phantom" in a helicopter as the final part of his plan to save Jellystone.
-With the name of "The Brown Phantom" cleared up (which is Yogi), all the commotions have made great publicity for Jellystone and Ranger Smith reveals to the bears that he simply didn't understand and was just trying to rescue them, gets promoted to Chief Ranger by the Park Commissioner, bringing all three bears back to Jellystone, where they promise to be "good bears" from now on.
+The next morning, Ranger Smith sees the three bears on television and decides to rescue them in a helicopter.
+With all the commotion having made great publicity for Jellystone, Ranger Smith gets promoted to Chief Ranger by the Park Commissioner in gratitude while bringing all three bears back to Jellystone, where they promise to be "good bears" from now on.